ppertuzduran/Diabetes_Lineal_and_Logistic_Regression/README.md

-# Diabetes_Lineal_and_Logistic_Regression
+# Diabetes_Lineal_Logistic_and_RandomForest_Regression
-Prediction of Susceptibility to Suffer Diabetes using Lineal and Logistic Regression, evaluating with CrossValidation
+Prediction of Susceptibility to Suffer Diabetes using Lineal and Logistic Regression, and RandomForest evaluating with CrossValidation